-- 3.2.7 Once the full system has been applied, and has been accepted by the Contractor Quality Control Department, the International Paint Technical Service Representative will check the dry film thickness. - 3.2.8 Any areas of under thickness are to be brought up to the minimum thickness specified.
+- 3.2.8 Once the full system has been applied, and has been accepted by the Contractor Quality Control Department, the International Paint Technical Service Representative (if present) will check the dry film thickness and carry out an intercoat adhesion test as detailed in section 5.13 of this procedure. - 3.2.9 Any areas of under thickness are to be brought up to the minimum thickness specified.